fatimamahate/studybuddies/README.md

 ![Search](readme_images/search.JPG)

 6. Sign Up - a new user can create an account.
-Then when they are logged in, there is a constant message to say hello, username.
+Then when they are logged in, there is a constant message to say 'hello, username'.
 This shows they are logged in.
-As can be seen in the header/navigation image above, there is a message to say hello, you are not logged in.
+As can be seen in the header/navigation image above, there is a message to say 'hello, you are not logged in'.
 This is to show that the site user is not logged in.
+Furthermore, it is on the right hand side as opposed to centre when they logged in, to emphasise the fact that they are not logged in.

 ![Sign Up Page](readme_images/sign_up.JPG)

 7. Sign In -  a returning user can log in.
 Onc logged in the user can see a message to say it is successful.
-When they are logged in, there is a constant message to say welcome, username.
+When they are logged in, there is a constant message to say 'hello, username'.
 This shows they are logged in.

 ![Sign In](readme_images/sign_in.JPG)
 ![Signed In](readme_images/signed_in.JPG)